neumerance/imprezify-templates/README.md

 ###### Finish things up

-Once everything is done, don't forget to fill up our template manifest in `src/components/templates/manifest.js` Also include a `400 × 565` thumbnail preview of your work.
+Once everything is done, create a PR of your work in github.
+Don't forget to fill up our template manifest in `src/components/templates/manifest.js` Also include a `400 × 565` thumbnail preview of your work.

 Once your PR is approved and merge, we will publish your work in imprezify.com .